shuopwang/ml_sklearn/README.md

 In the second part, I try the logistic Regression and the svm.
 For thosse three models, I use the cross-valid in sklearn.
 Compare those three models, I found that the KNN is the best model.
 Because in this case, the iris in the space is not complexe.
 So when I run the KNN, it use the distance and it could eaily find k nearest neighbors, and it could find the correct label.
 For the logistic regression, I choose the multi_class, because in this case, we have 3 different labels.
 But I still don't know why KNN is the best model, and SVM doesn't work very well in this case.

 There is a graph about comparing those 3 models in the notebook file.

+### try to use the xgboost or lightgb for the kaggle part.
+You will see how powerful it is